Multifamily

 Lighting

 - Tenants and landlords can reduce electricity costs while improving quality of light and safety by upgrading lighting systems.
-Efficiency Maine offers incentives on energy-efficient lighting solutions:
+Efficiency Maine offers incentives on energy-efficient common-area and exterior lighting solutions including:

 Lighting Solutions